praveendhananjaya/PycharmProjects/project/python_implement/working/README.md

     </a>
   </p>
   <p align="center">
-    The Definitive Django Learning Platform.
+    Medshop.
   </p>
 </p>

-### *** Deprecation warning ***

-This project was created almost two years ago.
-Since then, there is a newer version of the project which you can find [here](https://github.com/justdjango/django-simple-ecommerce)

----

-# Django E-commerce
+# MEDshop

-This is a very simple e-commerce website built with Django.
+This is a e-commerce website built with Django.

 ## Quick demo